88 percent of users who did a local search visits or call the business within 24 hours. Learn these 9 golden practices to rank for local searches.

 - Close to 50% of all searches on Google are seeking local information

 - 82% of people read customer ratings or reviews before buying something.

-- Over the years, mobile queries containing “store open near me” has been steadily increasing by over 250% in the last two years.
+- Over the years, mobile queries containing “store open near me” have been steadily increasing by over 250% in the last two years.

 How to Dominate Local Search?

-Are you ready to get to the top 3 spot on the SERP?
+Are you ready to get to the top 3 spots on the SERP?